 In addition to these accidental overdoses among young children, there was a high rate of both accidental overdose and suicide attempts among teens in the study.

 “Opioids are ubiquitous now.
 Enough opioids are prescribed every year to put a bottle of painkillers in every household.
 They’re everywhere, and kids are getting into them.
 Prescription opioid medications are often used to get high, just like they would use any recreational drug.”

 ~ Julie Gaither, study co-author

-Opioid addiction and overdose are most commonly seen as an issue that only affects adults.
+Opioid drug misuse addiction and overdose are most commonly seen as an issue that only affects adults.
 This stems from the fact that the vast majority of opioid prescriptions are for adults, rather than adolescents or children.
 However, the fact that the rate of hospitalization in children and teens has nearly doubled shows how much the opioid epidemic in the United States truly affects the younger population.